George Clooney reveals how he controls his children on the eve of the holidays

 Nowadays, Ella and Alexander share a room, and although they get along well, in the morning they sometimes end up fighting.
 It’s just at that moment when George stands outside the door and starts calling out to Santa.

-The cutest part of the actor’s method is that he does the voice of Santa himself as if he were talking to the speaker of the cell phone.
+The cutest part of the actor’s method is that he does the voice of Santa himself as if he were speaking into the speaker of the cell phone.

 “And I say, ‘What are you doing here Santa?’
 And he says, ‘Oh, I’m just making sure the children are being good children,’ “” said the “Danny Ocean” singer on “Ocean’s Eleven.”